 Your Air Conditioner Could Be Short Cycling

 - Wrong AC Sizing: HVAC equipment should be properly “sized” for your home.
-This means that the power of your air conditioner matches the cooling needs of your home.
+This means that the power of your air conditioner fits the cooling needs of your home.
 An air conditioning system that’s too powerful will dump cool air too quickly, tricking the system into shutting off early before the entire house is cooled down.

 - Thermostat location: The thermostat should be in a central location away from a vent or the HVAC equipment itself.
 This ensures every room of the house has cooling for long enough to reach the set temperature.
-Installing your thermostat too close to cool air can trick it into thinking the temperature has been reached earlier.
+Placing your thermostat too close to cool air can trick it into thinking the temperature has been reached earlier.

 Clogged Condensate Line: When humidity is condensed into moisture during the cooling process, the condensate line safely drains it away.
 When the line or drain pan is clogged up, a float switch stops the AC before half of it is running underwater.